All Episodes

 It's because they had that result.

-So his claim is that they realized whoever did the study realized that they would all be fired or lose their job or you know, never be able to be happy again if they published that because it would be so counter to the entire medical establishment.
+So his claim is that they realized whoever did the study realized that they would all be fired or lose their job or never be able to be happy again if they published that because it would be so counter to the entire medical establishment.

 So they put it in a drawer.

-In the unvaccinated group, there were take a guess, 262 people with ADHD in the vaccinated group.
+In the unvaccinated group, there were, take a guess, 262 people with ADHD in the vaccinated group.

-Now we're not talking about COVID, by the way.
+Now, we're not talking about COVID, by the way.

 Sorry, I probably confused you.